Illusivehacks/Github_Mass_Following/README.md

 # Login with Token
-1. Get your GitHub token: https://github.com/settings/developers
+1. Get your GitHub token: https://github.com/settings/developers (Ensure to set/add all permissions)

 2. Select option 1 from main menu